KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

     ...
     ```

-5. <a id='install-service'></a>A Kubernetes `Service` to expose the convention deployment is created.
-For this example, the exposed port is the default `443`.
-If you change the port, the [ClusterPodConvention](#install-convention) must be updated.
+1. A Kubernetes `Service` to expose the convention deployment is created.
+For this example, the
+   exposed port is the default `443`.
+If you change the port, the `ClusterPodConvention` must be
+   updated.

     ```yaml
     ...